fsharp/fsharp/README.md

 cd src
 xbuild fsharp-build.proj
 ```
-though we haven't verified the binaries produced this way are 100% usable.
+However the binaries produced are NOT yet usable because they are not correcy strong-name signed.
+Further, building using
+xbuild does not create a Mono-ready distribution (see src/fsharp/targets.make).

 ## Notes